Aadil-sk-0/Sales-Dashboard-PowerBI/README.md

 # Sales Dashboard (Power BI)

 ## About
-I created this project to analyze sales data using Power BI.
-The goal was to understand sales, profit, and product performance in a simple and clear way.
+This project is a Power BI Sales Dashboard built to analyze sales performance, profit trends, and product insights using a Superstore dataset.
+The goal is to present data in a simple and interactive way for better business decision-making.

 ## What I did
-- Cleaned the dataset using Power Query
+- Cleaned and transformed the dataset using Power Query
-- Fixed data types and handled missing values
+- Handled missing values and corrected data types
-- Created columns like profit margin, year, and month
+- Created calculated columns like profit margin, year, and month
-- Built an interactive dashboard
+- Designed an interactive dashboard with meaningful insights
--

 ## Dashboard Preview
 ![Sales Dashboard](dashboard.png)

 ## Key Insights
-- West region had highest sales performance
+- West region recorded the highest sales performance
-- Technology category generated highest profit
+- Technology category generated the highest profit
-- Sales trend shows peak during specific months
+- Sales trend shows peak performance during specific months

 ## Dashboard Features
 - Total Sales, Total Profit, Total Orders (Card visuals)